 Bringing communities together to build local living economies

-- Request and investing a small loan to start these activities.
+- Request and invest a small loan to start these activities, and

 - Liaise with other entities for collaborative efforts.

 Learn more about Edupaz’s work on our blog.

 There are a thousand ways to support our work.